LiShanDa2021/mechacar_statistical_analysis/README.md

 Now that we have identified the likely source of production problems for the MechaCar, our team would like to propose a statistical study to compare MechaCar to the competition.
 In our study we will compare one metric that will be of particular interest to the consumer: fuel-efficiency.
 Fuel-efficiency has become increasingly important and will only continue to do so.

 Our study will compare both the highway and city mpg of our vehicles against that of the competition.
-Our null hypothesis will be that both MechaCar's highway and city mpg will be statistically different

-cost
-multiple linear regression

-safety

-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+Our null hypothesis will be that both MechaCar's highway and city mpg will be statistically different (in a good way hopefully).
+The alternative hypothesis would be that any difference in mpg -- highway or city -- is random.
+We would then go about collecting data on the city and highway mpg of cars from different manufacturers in the same class as that of the mechacar.
+Then we would perform a t.test -- the test used when testing whether two different datasets are different -- on the dataset of our mechacars and the dataset of the competition.
+From the p-value generated, we will be able to see whether there is a statistical difference.